-As a company that operates on two fronts - as a hard money lender as well as a real estate crowdfunding investment platform - we often get questions from customers about how the two sides of our business come together.
-In light of this, we thought it would be useful to go through how a GROUNDFLOOR loan ends up on our platform, from the moment the loan is originated with one of our residential real estate entrepreneurs to when it is fully funded by our individual investors.
+As a company that operates on two fronts -- as a hard money lender as well as a real estate investing platform -- we often get questions from customers about how the two sides of our business come together.
+In light of this, we thought it would be useful to go through how a Groundfloor loan ends up on our platform, from the moment the loan is originated with one of our residential real estate entrepreneurs to when it is fully funded by our individual investors.

-A GROUNDFLOOR loan first begins its life once it is originated.
-The loan covers funding for the entirety of the project - in other words, for the purchase and renovation of the home.
-At closing, the borrower receives an initial disbursement of funds from GROUNDFLOOR (what we refer to as “pre-funding” the loan) to begin the project.
+A Groundfloor loan first begins its life once it is originated.
+Once a loan application is received and approved, our team combines over 100 years of collective real estate experience with a proprietary algorithm to underwrite and assign a grade to the loan.
+The loan covers funding for the entirety of the project -- in other words, for the purchase and renovation of the home.
+At closing, the borrower receives an initial disbursement of funds from Groundfloor (what we refer to as “pre-funding” the loan) to begin the project.
 Typically, this initial payment is used to help the borrower purchase the property, while the remaining portion of the loan goes into an escrow account for the renovation.

 GROUNDFLOOR Loans: An Investor’s Perspective

-For investors, the loan process is slightly different, starting with what happens once it’s originated.
-In order for GROUNDFLOOR to offer loans for funding on our platform, we first must transform the loan into an investment security (an LRO, or limited recourse obligation) by amending it into our overall securities offering, and then qualifying that amendment with the US Securities & Exchange Commission.
+For investors, the loan process is slightly different, starting with what happens once it is originated.
+In order for Groundfloor to offer loans for funding on our platform, we first must transform the loan into an investment security (an LRO, or limited recourse obligation) by amending it into our overall securities offering, and then qualifying that amendment with the US Securities & Exchange Commission.

-Once qualified, the loan then becomes available for funding on the GROUNDFLOOR investment platform.
-For a brief refresher on how to invest using our platform, please refer to our GROUNDFLOOR 101 blog post.
-After investing, GROUNDFLOOR provides regular project updates that are accessible through the the investor dashboard.
+Once qualified, the loan then becomes available for funding in our investment marketplace.
+Investors can view project details and loan metrics, and can choose to allocate funds to the loan in increments of $10.
+After investing, Groundfloor provides regular project updates that are accessible through the the investor dashboard.
 Some loans pay monthly interest along the way, while others pay all accrued interest only at the end.